DryPeng/clashT/docs/introduction/security.md

 - Level 4: Can be ignored, there is no danger under most situations.
 (25% ~ 45%)
 - Level 5: Safe, there may be risks we haven’t discovered yet.
 (0%+)

-::: note
-To prevent disagreements
+::: tip To Prevent Disagreements
 "danger" refers (including but not limited) to ClashT crashing, User being attacked, and encryption fail.
 :::